pelme/htpy/docs/how-to/async.md

 htpy fully supports rendering HTML asynchronously.
 Combined with a async framework such as [Starlette/FastAPI](starlette.md), the entire web request can be processed async and the HTML page can be sent to the client incrementally as soon as it is ready.

-# Async components
+# Writing async components

-In addition to regular, [synchronous components](common-patterns.md), components can be defined as an `async def` coroutine.
+Components can be defined as an `async def` function.
 When rendering, htpy will `await` all async components:

 ```py
 from htpy import li